By Paul Taylor

 Obviously there are other major issues with hair transplants too.

-So, whilst FUT and URFUT might be the superior hair transplant choices in this review, that certainly doesn’t mean that they are recommended.
+So whilst FUT and URFUT might be the superior hair transplant choices in this review, that certainly doesn’t mean that they are recommended.

 This is page 2 of 3.

 Read final page?
 How skull expansion explains transplant success.

 Read previous page?
 Hair restoration center review.